max2ma/HestonModel_MonteCarlo/ReadMe.md

 We can see that ![$\alpha$] is related to the latency of the inner loop.
 Since each iteration of the inner loop requires random numbers, one of factors that limit the latency is the latency of generating a random number.
 The other factor are the mathematical operations of one step.

-At frequencies below 100MHz on modern FPGAs, two random numbers are produced every two clock cycles (pipeline with Initiation Interval 2).
+At frequencies below 100MHz on modern FPGAs, two random numbers are produced every two clock cycles (pipeline with Initiation Interval equals two).
 By considering also the unrolling factor NUM_RNGS, the time for each step on the FPGA could be estimated.

 ### Performance Comparison
 - Intel HD Graphics 4400 laptop GPU, with 80 cores, 1100MHz